OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-hybrid-pages.md

 In this updated code we:

-- Use `DrupalOauthContext.Consumer` to detect wether the current user is authenticated or not.
+- Use `DrupalOauthContext.Consumer` to detect whether the current user is authenticated or not.
 - Depending on the result of that check we either display the `Recipe` component or the `RecipeTeaser` component.
-Because it's based on the userAuthenticated state variable in our context component whenever that state is updated it'll switch to the appropriate component here automatically.
+Because it's based on the userAuthenticated state variable in our context component, whenever that state is updated it'll switch to the appropriate component here automatically.

 ## Test it out

-In your application navigate to a recipe page.
+In your application, navigate to a recipe page.
 You should see the teaser version of the recipe provided by the `RecipeTeaser` component.
-Next, sign in as an authorized users.
-When the sign in process completes the page should update automatically and display the content of the `Recipe` component.
-Which, will request the protected data directly from the Drupal API and display it.
+Next, sign in as an authorized user.
+When the sign-in process completes, the page should update automatically and display the content of the `Recipe` component, requesting the protected data directly from the Drupal API for display.

 ## Advantages of the hybrid page approach

-- For anon users we're display static pages.
+- For anon users we display static pages.
 These remain super fast.
-- For authenticated users we display an initial static page super quickly, which contains most of the page data, then in the background load and populate the protected information.
+- For authenticated users we display an initial static page super quickly, which contains most of the page data, and then in the background load and populate the protected information.
 This gives the perception of pages loading quickly, and in many cases will give access to critical information before the API request has even completed.

 ## Recap

 In this tutorial we updated our Drupal application to restrict access to some of the fields on the Recipe content type.
 Then, we modified our Gatsby application so that we display a different component to users viewing a recipe depending on their authentication status.
 Finally, we updated the `Recipe` component to make use of the OAuth token for the current user to make an authenticated request directly to the Drupal API.
 This returns the recipe content, including the protected fields, and we can display them for the user.

-By doing this we've created a system where access to some of the content in our application is restricted to only users who have an account, and who are authorized to view that content.
+By doing this we've created a system where some of the content in our application is displayed only to users who have an account, and who are authorized to view that content.

 ## Further your understanding

-- Think about how a similar approach could be used, without authentication, to display a static list of recipes on the front-page that queries Drupal at runtime to ensure the list is up-to-date and reconciles it if needed.
+- Think about how a similar approach could be used, without authentication, to display a static list of recipes on the front page that queries Drupal at runtime to ensure the list is up-to-date and reconciles it if needed.
 - Can you think of other examples where you might want to render a majority of the page as static content and dynamically update certain portions at runtime?
 - Can you come up with examples of applications you use that do this already?